 Chapter 11: Constructions

 Construction helps to understand the approach to construct different types of triangles for different given conditions using a ruler and compass of required measurements.
 Constructions are based on Geometry which is the foundation for comprehending fundamental arithmetic principles used in many professions.

 Chapter 12: Heron’s Formula

 In this chapter, a formula called Heron’s formula is introduced which helps to determine the area of the triangle when three sides of its being given.
 The application of this formula also helps to find the area of other different polygons also.
 Heron’s formula is a useful technique to calculate the area of a triangle when the length of all three sides is given.
 These Class 9 maths NCERT Notes Chapter 12 Heron’s Formula will help students to understand this concept in detail.

 Chapter 13: Surface Areas and Volumes

-Surface area and volume are the measures calculated for a three-dimensional geometrical shape like a cube, cuboid, sphere etc. The surface area of any given object is the area occupied by the surface of the object while volume is the amount of space available in an object.
+Surface area and volume are the measures calculated for a three-dimensional geometrical shape like a cube, cuboid, sphere, etc. The surface area of any given object is the area occupied by the surface of the object while volume is the amount of space available in an object.